rust-lang/reference/src/memory-allocation-and-lifetime.md

 # Memory allocation and lifetime

-The _items_ of a program are those functions, modules and types that have their value calculated at compile-time and stored uniquely in the memory image of the rust process.
+The _items_ of a program are those functions, modules, and types that have their value calculated at compile-time and stored uniquely in the memory image of the rust process.
 Items are neither dynamically allocated nor freed.